Puducherry–Mangaluru Central Weekly Express

-The Puducherry–Mangalore Central Weekly Express is an Express train belonging to Southern Railway zone that runs between Puducherry and Mangalore Central in India.
+The Puducherry–Mangaluru Central Weekly Express is an Express train belonging to Southern Railway zone that runs between Puducherry and Mangalore Central in India.
 It is currently being operated with 16855/16856 train numbers on a weekly basis.

 Service

-The 16855/Puducherry–Mangaluru Central Weekly Express has an average speed of 47 km/hr and covers 798 km in 16h 55m.
-The 16856/Mangaluru Central–Puducherry Weekly Express has an average speed of 47 km/hr and covers 798 km in 16h 55m.
+The 16855/Puducherry–Mangaluru Central Weekly Express has an average speed of 47 km/h and covers 798 km in 16h 55m.
+The 16856/Mangaluru Central–Puducherry Weekly Express has an average speed of 47 km/h and covers 798 km in 16h 55m.